soons1/tp/docs/UserGuide.md

 #### 3.2.1 Adding a log : `logadd`

-Adds a log between a pair of befriendee and volunteer.
-If it is the most recent log for a befriendee or volunteer, their `latest log` card details updates accordingly.
+Adds a log for an existing paired befriendee and volunteer.
+If the added log is their most recent log, the respective persons' `latest log` card details updates accordingly.

 Format: `logadd BEFRIENDEE_INDEX VOLUNTEER_INDEX t/TITLE s/START_DATE d/DURATION r/REMARKS`